UCM Amphibian and Reptile Collection (Arctos)

 Taxonomic Coverage

-More than 67,000 specimens.
+Holdings include more than 68,000 specimens.
 The whiptail lizards (genus Aspidoscelis) are particularly well represented.
 342+ type specimens (16 holotypes & 326+ paratypes).

 Class Amphibia (amphibians), Reptilia (reptiles)